itdxer/neupy/site/docs/layers/basics.rst

 Graph connections
 =================

 Any connection between layers in NeuPy is a `Directional Acyclic Graph (DAG) <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_.
 So far we've encountered only sequential connections which is just a simple case of DAG.
-Let's build more complex relations between layers.
+In NeuPy we are allowed to build much more complex relations between layers.

 .. code-block:: python